Skip to content

 Qamets (מָ) Long A vowel; the most common long vowel in the Hebrew Bible.
 Written as a T-bar shape below the consonant.

-Hatef sheva A composite sheva combining the sheva with a short vowel (hatef patah, hatef seghol, hatef qamets); used under gutturals in place of vocal sheva.
+Hatef shewa A composite shewa combining the shewa with a short vowel (hatef patah, hatef seghol, hatef qamets); used under gutturals in place of vocal shewa.

 Mater lectionis A consonant (ו, י, or ה) used to "carry" a vowel sound; present in the spelling but not pronounced as a consonant.
 Plural: matres lectionis.